ruitaiS/capstone-2/README.md

 > D00: 1.d4 d5 unusual lines

 It turns out these are actually collections of unrelated, "unsuual" opening sequences.
-This reflects the fact that our dataset is from a free online chess service, and most players are beginners rather than grandmasters, with over 75% of them having played 2 games or fewer.
+This reflects the fact that our dataset is from a free online chess service, and most players are beginners, with over 75% of them having played 2 games or fewer recorded on the service.

 ```
 > summary(players$total_games)